`@vuecs/forms` is only needed for the `useSubmitButton()` helper shown

 variant'solid' | 'soft' | 'outline' | 'ghost' | 'link'(theme default)Visual treatment.
 Tailwind theme defaults to solid.

-typestring'button'Forwarded as the native type attribute when tag is 'button' (use 'submit' inside <form>).
+typestring'button'Forwarded as the native type attribute when the rendered element is 'button' (use 'submit' inside <form>).

 labelstringInline text.
 Equivalent to passing the same string as the default slot.